rdas-bit/gis714-2021-tangible-landscape/README.md

 This will give your URL to create pull request on GitHub or simply go to GitHub and it will suggest you to open a PR.

+## After opening PR

+After you open a PR, you will see various checks running at the bottom of the PR page.
+The check are testing correctness of the code from several perspectives including syntax, indentation, and several checks specific to this repository.

+If you see _Some checks were not successful_, review the output to see the details of what is wrong.
+For example, if you see the _Super-Linter_ check failing, click _Details_ and then scroll up to see the actual error which, in this case, can be recognized by the word _ERROR_.

+Result of one of the checks needs to be examined manually.
+Its name is _Render activities_ and it is running the Python file and combining it with the associated JSON file into an HTML page.
+So, even when the check says _Successful_, click on _Details_ and then open _Artifacts_, download the _activities-as-html_ artifact, unzip it, find an HTML file named like your JSON file and open it in your web browser.
+You should see the title you provided and the rendering of your results according to what you specified in the JSON file.
+This provides you with the idea of what will eventually happen in Tangible Landscape.

+You can run any of these checks locally as well, but it is more practical to just start using some of the basic tools used in the background, namely _Black_, _Flake8_, and _Pylint_.
+For the rest, you can just rely on the checks associated with the PR.

+If some of the checks are failing for you or the _activities-as-html_ artifact does not look as you intended, make required changes locally, then commit and push as you did before.
+This will update the PR and trigger the checks.
+Repeat as needed.

 ## How to modify your activity